atomantic/hapi-and-healthy/README.md

 v2.0.0 breaks backward compatibility in a few ways:
 - only one endpoint now
 - health information is put into a server.custom payload (only in verbose mode with ?v query)
+- lots of new config options
+- basically just look at the new spec (big changes)

 ## Installation: